astroufsc/chimera/docs/getting-start/index.rst

-This example requires some explanations, but before, let's run it using :command:`chimera` script. :command:`chimera` script is a script to initializes :class:`Manager` and add objects either from Locations given on command line or from a configuration file.
+This example requires some explanations, but before, let's run it using :command:`chimera` script. :command:`chimera` script is a script to initialize :class:`Manager` and add objects either from Locations given on command line or from a configuration file.

 To follow Chimera conventions, a file with a class named :class:`Example1` must be saved to a file name :file:`example1.py` to allow Chimera ClassLoader to find it.
-We may alleviate this in future.
+We may simplify this in the future.

-You can save this file anywhere on you system, let's suppose you saved it on your $HOME directory.
+You can save this file anywhere on your system, let's suppose you saved it on your $HOME directory.

 To run it, call :command:`chimera` this way: